Ait Ouallal Bittit / Ait Yazem (Morocco)

-The Prefecture of Meknès is located in north-east Morocco and registered in 2020 with a population of 554,000 people.
+The Prefecture of Meknès is located in northeast Morocco and was registered in 2020 with a population of 554,000 people.

 The crops with the most important agricultural production in Morocco are wheat (almost 48% of farmers produce it), olive (47% of farmers), onion (35%), and potato (almost 19%).